shiroyasha/blog-source/source/posts/2017-01-08-better-sleep.html.md

 - Degraded work and fitness performance
 - Total dependence on caffeine to keep myself productive
 - Binge sleeping on weekends to regain sanity

+To many people, this doesn't sound like a big issue.
+"Just go to sleep earlier" they say.
+Unfortunately, this is not so simple.
+Even if I go to sleep earlier, most of the time I will just lay in the bed, turning around, failing to fall asleep.
+Or even if I fall asleep earlier, lets say 11am, I will just wake up at 4am, and fall asleep again at 5am.

+I must find the root cause of the issue.

+## The vicious cycle of no sleep and caffeine addiction

+I spend most of my Sundays resting and staying in the bed longer than usual.
+Which in turn makes me not sleepy even at 2am on Monday, and then my alarm wakes me up at 8am.
+Then, I spend most of day craving for sleep, and I end up drinking 3-4 cups of coffee on Monday.

+The overconsumption of coffee makes me too hyper to fall asleep again, and I repeat the same thing on Tuesdays.
+Even more tired, drinking even more coffee.

+On Wednesday my system collapses, my head hurts, and my productivity plummets.
+I go to sleep at 7pm and wake up around 2am, making my sleep cycle even more out of balance.

+Due to lack of sleep, my anxiety grows, that again prevents me to sleep well.
+I end up skipping the gym because I am too tired.
+Which makes my anxiety worse, which makes my sleep worse...
+And this vicious cycle continues, week by week, month by month.

+At the end of the week, I always make up the lost sleep time somehow, but it took me too long to realize that I have an issue with sleep and that I need to invest concious effort to improve this part of my life.